 Do Indian hires really need N2?
 Field reality

-When hiring Indian IT engineers, the biggest debate is how to set Japanese-language requirements.
-In April 2026, the Engineer/Specialist in Humanities/International Services visa review guidelines were revised, and some cases now require proof of CEFR B2 (about N2).
-However, legal requirements and the Japanese actually needed on site do not always match.
-This article examines the N2 standard against real workplace conditions.
+When considering hiring Indian IT engineers, the biggest debate is how to set the Japanese language requirement.
+On April 15, 2026, the screening guidelines for the Engineer/Specialist in Humanities/International Services visa were officially revised, and applicants mainly doing language-related work now need proof of CEFR B2 (equivalent to N2).
+However, it has been officially confirmed that technical roles such as IT engineers are not directly covered.
+Legal requirements and the Japanese skills actually needed on the job do not always match.
+This article examines the N2 standard from the perspective of real workplace needs.
+[Updated April 15, 2026]

 Conclusion Summary

-• The gap between JLPT N2 skills and business Japanese needs
+• The difference between what JLPT N2 measures and the Japanese needed in business settings

-• The truly needed Japanese level by role and position
+• The "true" Japanese level needed by role and position

-• Five practical ways to cover Japanese skill gaps
+• Five practical tips to supplement Japanese ability

 • How to set Japanese level requirements for hiring